retune/festival-2018/_events/Banz_Bowinkel.md

   - name: banzbowinkel.de
     url: https://www.banzbowinkel.de/

+intro: Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
+They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.

-about: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+outro: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Distinctio quos commodi consequuntur eos, fugiat maiores deleniti laudantium similique, consequatur, vero porro officia pariatur provident.
 Neque debitis minima ipsum tenetur mollitia.

+  Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Distinctio quos commodi consequuntur eos, fugiat maiores deleniti laudantium similique, consequatur, vero porro officia pariatur provident.
+Neque debitis minima ipsum tenetur mollitia.

 ---

+Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
+They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.
+Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
+They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.
+Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
+They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.

 Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
 They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.